OldManUmby/DND.SRD.Wiki/pages/12.spellcasting/default.md

 The GM has the creatures’ statistics.

-**_At Higher Levels._** When you cast this spell using certain higher-level spell slots, you choose one of the summoning options above, and more creatures appear: twice as many with a 6th-level slot and three times as many with an 8th-level slot.
+**_At Higher Levels_**.
+When you cast this spell using certain higher-level spell slots, you choose one of the summoning options above, and more creatures appear: twice as many with a 6th-level slot and three times as many with an 8th-level slot.

 ##### Conjure Woodland Beings